-Ben Schuler, our CEO and Founder, invented the silicon stator technology.
-The original intent behind the company was to capture wasted energy from HVAC systems.
+Ben’s previous company was focused on capturing waste energy from HVAC systems.
 While working to reduce the size and cost of the generator in that system, Ben invented the PCB stator technology at the heart of Infinitum’s innovation.

 What is a printed circuit board stator?

-A PCB (printed circuit board) stator is a unique technology that allows the copper windings of the motor to be etched as coils into a thin, disc-shaped PCB.
+A PCB (printed circuit board) stator is a unique technology that allows the copper winding core of the motor to be integrated into a thin, disc-shaped PCB.
 The PCB stator greatly reduces the size and weight of the motor.
 This PCB stator uses two thirds less copper compared to a conventional iron-core stator.
 This is the primary differentiator of our technology vs. a conventional electric motor.
 This PCB stator can be manufactured worldwide in any printed circuit board design/manufacturing facility.

 Why is it more efficient?

 A traditional motor features a laminated steel core with copper windings, and up to a third of the motor losses are caused by eddy currents in that steel core.
 When the core and copper windings are replaced by copper traces etched into the Printed Circuit Board (PCB) stator of IE motors, the core losses are eliminated, which provides a higher efficiency motor.

 What is an axial flux motor and how does it work?